 The Foundation maintains an initial unit cost capitalization threshold of \$500.
-Capital assets are stated at cost, or if donated, at estimated fair value on the date of donation.
-Routine maintenance and repairs are charged to expense as incurred.
-Depreciation is computed on the straight line method based on the assets' estimated useful lives ranging from three to seven years.
-When assets are sold or otherwise disposed of, the cost and related depreciation or amortization are removed from the accounts, and any resulting gain or loss is included in the statements of activities.
+Capital assets are stated at cost, or if donated, at fair value on the date of donation.
+Depreciation is computed using the straight line method over the estimated useful lives of the assets ranging from three to seven years.
+When assets are sold or otherwise disposed of, the cost and related depreciation is removed from the accounts, and any resulting gain or loss is included in the statements of activities.
+Costs of maintenance and repairs that do not improve or extend the useful lives of the respective assets are expensed currently.

 The carrying values of property and equipment are reviewed for impairment whenever events or circumstances indicate that the carrying value of an asset may not be recoverable from the estimated future cash flows expected to result from its use and eventual disposition.
 When considered impaired, an impairment loss is recognized to the extent carrying value exceeds the fair value of the asset.
-There were no indicators of asset impairment during the year ended December 31, 2019.
+There were no indicators of asset impairment during the years ended December 31, 2020 and 2019.

-Donated Services and Goods
+Donated Services and In-Kind Contributions